 | More details | Full specifications and prices |

-It delivers flagship-level performance powered by the A17 Pro chip that handles multitasking, apps and even heavy games with total ease.
-The sharp vibrant display is great for any task from streaming to drawing, while its compact lightweight build makes it comfortable to hold and carry anywhere.
-It supports Apple Pencil, offers long battery life and years of reliable software updates, giving you great value for money at ₱50,990.
+It delivers flagship‑level performance thanks to the A17 Pro chip.
+It handles multitasking, everyday apps, and even heavy games smoothly without lag.
+The display is sharp, bright, and vivid, perfect for anything from streaming videos to drawing or design work.
+It is compact and lightweight too, so it feels comfortable to hold and easy to bring anywhere.
+It works with Apple Pencil, has great battery life, and gets years of reliable software updates.
+All that makes it excellent value at ₱50,990.

 The Lenovo Legion Y700 2026 is a compact yet powerful gaming tablet built for serious players in the Philippines.
 It runs on the top-tier Snapdragon 8 Elite chip, paired with up to 24GB LPDDR5T RAM and 1TB UFS 4.1 storage for smooth performance even in the most demanding games and heavy multitasking.